 4. Cheddar and Guinness Dip

 The Guinness and cheddar in this amazing dip create a flavor combination you will remember well after St. Patrick’s Day!
-Serve it with your preferred light crackers or tortilla chips.
+Serve it with your preferred light crackers or homemade healthy chips.

 - 8 ounces softened cream cheese

 - 2 1/2 cups sharp cheddar cheese (shredded)

 - kosher salt